stjude-rust-labs/sprocket.bio/subcommands/check-lint.md

 `sprocket check` only emits validation warnings unless you provide the `-l` flag (which enables the lint warnings).

-`sprocket lint` emits both validation warnings and lint warnings—it is essentially an alias for `sprocket check -l`.
+`sprocket lint` emits both validation warnings and lint warnings — it is essentially an alias for `sprocket check -l`.